mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-editor.md

 </tr>
 <tr>
 <td>10...11</td>
-<td>Importing a couple moduels that are needed later in the script.</td>
+<td>Importing a couple modules that are needed later in the script.</td>
 </tr>
 <tr>
 <td>13...16</td>